jonsofte/Minesweeper/README.md

 ## Minesweeper Console

-The Minesweeper console project is a simple implementation of a console front end.
-Example of the UI:
+The Console project is a simple implementation of a command line frontend for the game:

       ----------------------------------------------------------------
       Minefield: width: 40 height: 15 mines: 40